Industrial Automation Tech Note 50 - TNIA50

 Step 3 - Creating a Policy

 AWS uses Policies to control access to its IoT services.
 We must therefore create a policy that allows our Crimson devices to submit data to the cloud.
-To do this, select the Secure option in the left-hand menu and select the Policies option under that.
-A window will appear saying that you do not have any policies.
-Press the button labeled Create a Policy to create our new policy.
+On the left-hand side once in IoT core section expand security and select Policies.
+In the center window you will see the button Create Policy, select that.

 This policy allows anyone using a certificate to which it is assigned to perform any supported action on any resource in your IoT account.
 As you learn more about AWS, you might want to create more sophisticated policies to implement finer-grained control of access to your resources.